mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ##### A Final Note

-The examples and discussions in this article are meant to provide a high-level overview of Policy Gradient Methods.
-In practice, there are many more considerations and optimizations that need to be made to make the algorithm work well with complex problems.
-But this should give you a good starting intuition for the core ideas of Policy Gradient Methods.
+The examples and discussions in this article are meant to provide intuition and a high-level introduction to Policy Gradient Methods.
+In practice, there are many more considerations and optimizations that need to be made to make this class of algorithms work well with complex problems.

 ## Summary